If you put something on sale for cheap, is it perceived to be of low value, irrespective of its inherent quality? What do you think?

 The reaction was to say the least, hardly worth anything.
 Maybe a dollar.

-What this experiment shows is that even if you are world’s best, if you aren’t packaged well, then even a $1000 a minute can get earn just over $32 in a 45 mins performance!!
+What this experiment shows is that even if you are the world’s best, regardless of if you’re one of the richest rappers by net worth, a guitarist of repute, or (as happened here) the world’s finest violinist, if you aren’t packaged well, then even a $1000 a minute can get earn just over $32 in a 45 mins performance!!
 That is the sad state of our mind in the modern times.
 The advertising industry has dulled our senses to a point where the only way we judge and recognize value is when we pay dearly for it.
 Otherwise, we can pass it by without a glimpse!

 Featured Image – Alexduff